 Prices are generally cheap by western standards but tickets can sell out so it’s always best to book a few days in advance.
 You can buy tickets at the station or online at the official Kazakh Railways website.

-Sample fares and journey times for Kazakh Trains
+Sample fares and journey times for Kazakhstan Trains

 Buses in Kazakhstan

-Buses are another to travel and are slightly cheaper than the trains.
+Buses are another great way to travel and are slightly cheaper than trains.
 As the roads are not all paved, the journeys can take much longer.

 Taxis in Kazakhstan